Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

 `Debugger.Frame` instances inherit the following handler method properties:

-`onStep`
+### `onStep`
-:   This property must be either `undefined` or a function.
-If it is a
-    function, SpiderMonkey calls it when execution in this frame makes a small amount of progress, passing no arguments and providing this `Debugger.Frame` instance as the `this`value.
+This property must be either `undefined` or a function.
+If it is a function, SpiderMonkey calls it when execution in this frame makes a small amount of progress, passing no arguments and providing this `Debugger.Frame` instance as the `this`value.
 The function should return a [resumption value][rv] specifying how the debuggee's execution should proceed.

 What constitutes "a small amount of progress" varies depending on the implementation, but it is fine-grained enough to implement useful "step" and "next" behavior.

-    If multiple [`Debugger`][debugger-object] instances each have
-    `Debugger.Frame` instances for a given stack frame with `onStep` handlers set, their handlers are run in an unspecified order.
+If multiple [`Debugger`][debugger-object] instances each have `Debugger.Frame` instances for a given stack frame with `onStep` handlers set, their handlers are run in an unspecified order.
 If any `onStep` handler forces the frame to return early (by returning a resumption value other than `undefined`), any remaining debuggers' `onStep` handlers do not run.

 This property is ignored on frames that are not executing debuggee code, like `"call"` frames for calls to host functions and `"debugger"` frames.

-`onPop`
+### `onPop`
-:   This property must be either `undefined` or a function.
-If it is a function,
-    SpiderMonkey calls it just before this frame is popped or suspended, passing a [completion value][cv] indicating the reason, and providing this `Debugger.Frame` instance as the `this` value.
+This property must be either `undefined` or a function.
+If it is a function, SpiderMonkey calls it just before this frame is popped or suspended, passing a [completion value][cv] indicating the reason, and providing this `Debugger.Frame` instance as the `this` value.
 The function should return a [resumption value][rv] indicating how execution should proceed.
 On newly created frames, this property's value is `undefined`.

 When this handler is called, this frame's current execution location, as reflected in its `offset` and `environment` properties, is the operation which caused it to be unwound.
 In frames returning or throwing an exception, the location is often a return or a throw statement.
 In frames propagating exceptions, the location is a call.
 In generator or async function frames, the location may be a `yield` or `await` expression.

 When an `onPop` call reports the completion of a construction call (that is, a function called via the `new` operator), the completion value passed to the handler describes the value returned by the function body.
 If this value is not an object, it may be different from the value produced by the `new` expression, which will be the value of the frame's `this` property.
 (In ECMAScript terms, the `onPop` handler receives the value returned by the `[[Call]]` method, not the value returned by the `[[Construct]]` method.)

 When a debugger handler function forces a frame to complete early, by returning a `{ return:... }`, `{ throw:... }`, or `null` resumption value, SpiderMonkey calls the frame's `onPop` handler, if any.
 The completion value passed in this case reflects the resumption value that caused the frame to complete.

 When SpiderMonkey calls an `onPop` handler for a frame that is throwing an exception or being terminated, and the handler returns `undefined`, then SpiderMonkey proceeds with the exception or termination.
 That is, an `undefined` resumption value leaves the frame's throwing and termination process undisturbed.

-    If multiple [`Debugger`][debugger-object] instances each have
-    `Debugger.Frame` instances for a given stack frame with `onPop` handlers set, their handlers are run in an unspecified order.
+If multiple [`Debugger`][debugger-object] instances each have `Debugger.Frame` instances for a given stack frame with `onPop` handlers set, their handlers are run in an unspecified order.
 The resumption value each handler returns establishes the completion value reported to the next handler.

 The `onPop` handler is typically called only once for a given `Debugger.Frame`, after which the frame becomes inactive.
-However, in the case of [generators and async functions](#suspended), `onPop` fires each time the frame is suspended.
+However, in the case of [generators and async functions](#suspended-frames), `onPop` fires each time the frame is suspended.

 This handler is not called on `"debugger"` frames.
 It is also not called when unwinding a frame due to an over-recursion or out-of-memory exception.

 ## Function Properties of the Debugger.Frame Prototype Object